cyclus/cycamore/README.rst

   #. you have acquired the Cycamore source code from the
      `Cycamore repo`_
   #. you have placed the Cycamore repository in .../cyclus/cycamore
-  #. you have a directory named .../cyclus/cycamore/build in which
-     you plan to encapsulate all build-related files (they get in the way otherwise)
   #. you have installed Cyclopts in .../cyclus/install (see the `Cyclopts readme`_)
   #. you have installed Cyclus  in .../cyclus/install (see the `Cyclus readme`_)